 What are the Basic Tools that You will Need?

 If you want to be able to work on your car, then you need the tools to do it.
 Just as a forewarning, while working on the car it is almost certain that you will come across projects that require special tools not often used and therefore not on this list.
 This is true especially because of the numerous different makes of vehicles.
 I admit it can become very frustrating having to stop in the middle of a project because you need to run out to a store to get a tool.
-There may also be times when you simply may not be aware that there is a tool made specifically for the task you are trying to complete.
+There may be times when you are simply not aware that there is a tool made specifically for the task you are trying to complete.
+Or, perhaps you know one tool that would do the job, but not others which you may prefer using.
+For example, lots of people use a jig saw to cut metal, but what about a metal fabrication saw?
+For a lot of people, this would be easy.
 I recommend that you visit a store that sells many automotive tools to learn about the various tools available.
 The advantage of doing this is to be aware of what tools are available that might be of value in the future.
 You will find that having the right tool can make a world of difference.
 When you are at the track and see people working on their cars, watch to see how they are performing the repair and what tools they are using.
 Especially if someone is working on a car similar to yours, it would benefit you to offer assistance (for multiple reasons), even if you don’t know specifically how you might be able to assist the person.
 Hopefully during the process you will learn something, and you will also have someone who is appreciative of your assistance.
 It might also be a good idea to talk to pipe flange manufacturers if you need any specialist parts for your vehicle.
 That said, the list below will provide you with the basic tools necessary for working on the racecar, and tow vehicle for that matter.
 With any luck you will already have some of these tools.

 Basic Tool List: